 Working his way up to the executive chef position, Hellen quickly became known for his nose-to-tail expertise and gained attention as one of the first chefs in New York City to cook whole-animal feasts.
 It was at Resto that Hellen was named StarChefs Rising Star Chef and called a “meat prodigy” by the James Beard Foundation.
 In 2011, Hellen went on to open the meat-centric The Cannibal Beer & Butcher.

-Now at GGs, Hellen is partnering with longtime friend Nicholas Morgenstern and co-owners Emily Schumacher and Gabe Richter, and returning to the roots of his culinary drive: local ingredients, comforting food, New York City pizza and a lifelong enthusiasm for the Mets.
+Now at GGs, Hellen is partnering with longtime friend Nicholas Morgenstern and co-owner Gabe Richter, and returning to the roots of his culinary drive: local ingredients, comforting food, New York City pizza and a lifelong enthusiasm for the Mets.

 CO-OWNER NICHOLAS MORGENSTERN